 CHIN7209.
-Conference Interpreting (SI) (6 credits)
+English-Chinese Conference Interpreting (SI) (6 credits)

 This workshop-based course exposes students to the wide-ranging settings and topics for which simultaneous interpretation is required.
 It prepares students for handling myriad tasks by broadening their knowledge base, enhancing their language skills and providing feedback for their in-class performance.
+Students may choose Cantonese or Putonghua as one of the working languages, to interpret from and to English.

 CHIN7210.
-English-Cantonese Legal Interpreting (CI) (6 credits)
+English-Cantonese Legal Interpreting (6 credits)

-This workshop-based course provides students with intensive training in consecutive and simultaneous interpreting between English and Cantonese, using primarily authentic audio recordings of court proceedings from various court levels in Hong Kong.
+This workshop-based course provides students with intensive training in consecutive and simultaneous interpreting as well as sight translation.
+Students will learn courtroom protocols, characteristics of legal language and skills of interpreting in a legal setting.
 Training will focus on witness examination, counsel speeches, jury instructions and court judgments.
-This course familiarises students with courtroom protocols, characteristics of courtroom language and the intricacies of interpreting in the courtroom.
+Authentic recordings of court proceedings and video-recorded simulated court trials will be utilized as the course material to enhance students' learning experience.